What are the most important things you should really know before taking a baby or young child to Dubai?

 Baby products in Dubai

-If you find yourself needing any emergency supplies of clothing or equipment, you will find baby shops in all the large malls.
-Many online shops also deliver and have express services such as Mumzworld, the Baby Shop, Mothercare and Baby Souk.
+If you need any emergency clothing or equipment supplies, you will find baby shops in all the large malls stocking all the best baby products in Dubai.
+Many online shops also deliver and have express services, such as Mumzworld, the Baby Shop, Mothercare and First Cry.

 I would suggest if your child fusses when not given the exact product that they are used to, you may want to bring these supplies with you.
 While supermarkets are plentiful, there’s no guarantee they will stock the exact brand you need.